 The Department of Defense policy going forward is to structure all planned competitions with one or more government industry feedback and dialogue points prior to receipt of final proposals.
 All ongoing competitions should be reviewed with a bias toward incorporating feedback and dialogue sessions before receipt of final proposals.

 Therefore, DoD should

-deficient, ambiguous, or non-compliant
+• Communicate concerns on any industry proposal elements and issues that are deficient, ambiguous, or non-compliant

-This constraint applies to all Acquisition Category (ACAT) programs.
+1 This constraint applies to all Acquisition Category (ACAT) programs.
 Non-MDAPs can tailor the requirement, if justified.